Rio (2011 film): Critical response

 Owen Gleiberman of Entertainment Weekly gave the film a mixed "C" rating; he praised the animation in Rio and its music, but later went on to say that the film is "less a Pixar-level pleasure than a busy, frantic, and overstuffed dessert of a movie."
 Betsy Sharkey of the Los Angeles Times gave the film a positive review, praising its comic action, voices and visuals.
+Andy Webster of The New York Times lauded the film for its musical exuberance, vibrant animation, and energetic chase sequences, describing that it "brings a lot to the party."
+Leslie Felperin of Variety also gave the film a positive review, praising its "pro polish" and the "droll wit" of the musical numbers while depicting the plot as an "effectively one long pursuit" through its vibrant setting.